Kenzie's Video For Motives Is All About Girl Power

 What was the hardest part of making this video?

 “The dancing.
-We had to do the dances over and over again, which is tiring.
 I try not to do dance videos that much because I get so tired, but for this one I wanted to have great dancers and have it all based around dancing and having fun.
 It was super hard and I was out of breath a lot, but it was worth it.”

 What was it like to work with an all-woman team on this video?